The New York New School investigated the black market of counterfeit goods in New York Chinatown, digging deep into back alleys and backyards.

 Cris and Coco were always saying we should make a production run with our own bags for Chinatown, to promote our brand.
 If Chinatown recognizes you, you made it.
 After all, the most copied brand, Louis Vuitton is the highest valued.
 We think that the approach to the fake-industry should be controlled laissez-faire.
 Of course, you seize containers at the harbor or raid factories, but the personal black market is not a problem.

 As Parsons students, we are always surrounded by innovative designers and a high standard of luxury goods.
 Encompassed by these fashion emblems, my group and I continually aspire to high levels of luxury.
 But in reality, we are still college students trying to pay our way through school.
 As young individuals, we are always on top of the latest trends, even with limited budgets.
-But we realize that the ethical costs of black market replicas are higher than the retail prices of authentic luxury bags.
 And as much as we enjoy bargain hunting behind the back doors of Canal Street, we stay in strong support of the authentic luxury bag industry.